 - If the key is compromised, you need to be able to locate all the records with encrypted data so that they may be decrypted with the compromised key and reencrypted with a new key.

 Encrypt container data

 If database encryption is enabled for a solution, or if container data is configured to be stored externally, all container data is encrypted by default (secure storage).
 If you don't want to encrypt container data when you encrypt database files or store container data externally, you can keep the container data in open storage.
+(However, you can't do this for files hosted by FileMaker Cloud, which requires externally stored container data to be encrypted.)
 See Encrypting database files and Setting up container fields to store data externally in FileMaker Pro Advanced Help.

 Digitally sign data